Tony Yaniro: Climbing career

+Ascent of Grand Illusion

-In 1979, he was the first-ever climber to climb a route graded with Grand Illusion, near South Lake Tahoe.
-It was considered the most difficult climbing route in the world at the time.
+In 1979, he became the first-ever rock climber in history to climb a route graded with his first free ascent of Grand Illusion, near South Lake Tahoe.
+It was the most difficult rock climbing route in the world at the time.
 To summit Grand Illusion, Yaniro made several visits to the site, discretely climbing up and dangling on the top rope, feeling and memorizing the different hand holds that would be necessary to climb the rock.
-The practice, known as hangdogging, was considered scandalous, against climbing ethics.
+The practice, known as hangdogging, was considered against climbing ethics at the time (although not widely used in redpointing routes).
 He then made a replica of the crack at home and practiced, building the muscle groups needed to be able to achieve a successful climb.
 After successfully climbing Grand Illusion, Yaniro's use of hangdogging and practicing at home received criticism from the climbing community.
-Over time, perception to the climb changed.
-It took years before the climbing community saw the technique as groundbreaking, leading to a shift towards practicing on replica hand holds, improving access to new routes and leading to greater improvements in rock climbing.
+Over time, the climbing community began to see the technique as groundbreaking—now incorporated into the redpoint definition of a first ascent, leading to a shift towards practicing on replica hand holds, improving access to new routes and greater improvements in rock climbing.
 It also helped propel Yaniro into becoming a pioneer hold creator and manufacturer.

-Beyond hangdogging, Yaniro distinguished himself from traditionalists through gym training and preparing extensively in advance of his climbs, challenging the traditional climbing styles of the 1970s.
-At the time, training and gym workouts were untraditional for climbers, making Yaniro's approach stand out.
-His preparation training contributed to the development of his innovative climbing style, allowing him to hone moves that were used by few others at the time, such as the "Yaniro"/figure-four.
+Inventor of the Figure Four move

 An example of a "Figure-four" or "Yaniro" technique while dry-tooling.

-The "Yaniro", is a climbing move that entails placing one leg above one's opposite elbow to reach a distant handhold.
-It is a useful technique in situations when there is a lack of obvious foot holds, while wearing crampons or when ice climbing and you have only small holds available.
+The "Yaniro", also known as a figure-four, is a climbing technique that entails placing one leg above one's opposite elbow to reach a distant handhold.
+It is a useful technique in situations when there is a lack of obvious foot holds, while wearing crampons, or when ice climbing with only small holds available.
 It is claimed that the technique was originally performed by Patrick Berhault while traversing La Loubière in 1979.
 Yaniro popularized the move when he used it on the ascent of Chouca (8a+) in Buoux in the late 1980s at the suggestion of Darius Azin.
-Afterwards, the move, and its association with Yaniro particularly became well known in rock climbing circles in France.
+Afterwards, the move, and its association with Yaniro particularly, became well known in rock climbing circles in France.
 Elsewhere, the move is more commonly known as a figure-four.